 That is where the value comes in for EDMI: our partnership with them allows them to focus on that utility-specific stuff and leverage Mbed OS, Pelion Device Management and Connectivity Management to accelerate their ability to meet the new requirements that come from regulations and customer use cases: consider some of the key values, such as security, including public key infrastructure and certificate-based security.

-HM: One of the approaches that's happening in the industry relates to the increase in machine learning at the edge: consider the ability it brings to understanding the utility customer usage patterns—in order for utilities to identify in real time, what the readings are of a particular house or a particular small region or community.
+HM: One of the approaches that's happening in the industry relates to the increase in machine learning at the edge: consider the ability that this brings about in the understanding of utility customer usage patterns—in order for utilities to identify, in real time, what the readings are of a particular house, small region, or community.

 Accordingly, and as mentioned, utilities now have the ability to do remote management; and so, using some of our edge technology, they are now able to aggregate the data locally, such as in an apartment complex that has multiple smart meters for each home.
 They can even detect power theft, to name one example.

 That's one area where we see a lot of scope: this opportunity for developers to contribute, as machine learning becomes more mainstream.

 SH: On a closing note, what are your thoughts on IoT security at large, particularly in view of how we can be best prepared?

 HM: We've talked about how this can be a big problem where security in the IoT has to be a pivotal area that everyone should be concerned about.
 This is a new area that's exposing a lot of points of concern as more of smart devices get connected.
 It's very important that you, as an end customer—or otherwise as any software provider or hardware provider who is thinking of offering something in this space—prioritise security.